bitovi/academy/src/angular/3a-pipes/3a-pipes.md

 ```
 @highlight 6

-Run the following to generate the __pipe__ and the pipe's tests:
+✏️ Run the following to generate the __pipe__ and the pipe's tests:

 ```bash
 ng g pipe imageUrl
 ```

-## Verifying the solution
+## Verify solution

-Update the restaurant spec file __src/app/restaurant/restaurant.component.spec.ts__ to include the new pipe:
+✏️ Update the restaurant spec file __src/app/restaurant/restaurant.component.spec.ts__ to include the new pipe:

 @sourceref ./restaurant.component.spec-with-pipe.ts
 @highlight 3,16, only

-Update the spec file  __src/app/image-url.pipe.spec.ts__ to be:
+✏️ Update the spec file  __src/app/image-url.pipe.spec.ts__ to be:

 @sourceref ./image-url.pipe.spec.ts